 To connect Python to SQL server, you’ll need the:

 - Server Name.
-For demonstration purposes, let’s assume that the server name is: RON\SQLEXPRESS
+Let’s assume that the server name is: RON-SQLEXPRESS

 - Database Name.
 The database name for our example would be: test_database